 Each team of 3 or 4 students will be randomly assigned a pair of US public firms in the same industry.
 These two firms are comparable in terms of size and other operating characteristics.
 You are allowed to switch one of the two firms if you prefer to use another firm but doing so requires instructor's permission in advance.
-Canvas System also randomly selects Group leader, who is responsible for the submission of final files to the Assignment folder.
+Canvas System also randomly selects Group leader, who is responsible for the submission of final files to the Assignment folder (for Group leader click on "People" and "group").

 A) Select at least 10 most important financial ratios for your two companies and calculate each for the last 2 fiscal years using Excel.
-Explain why you selected these ratios. (a sample project in Excel file will be posted to the classroom early in the semester for your reference.)
+You Should justify the selection of these 10 ratios(if you choose inventory turnover ratio for utility firms, you are making a big mistake for example) Explain why you selected these ratios. (a sample project in Excel file will be posted to the classroom early in the semester for your format reference, not the content!!)
 Create a comparison chart for these ratios for 2 years for each company.
-Explain how you calculated each ratio.
 Explain what each ratio should mean to management.
 Using ratio analysis, compare two major competitors in the same industry.
+Please go over Module 3 carefully when you do this part of selection.